smartSenseSolutions/Gaia-X-Compliance-Service/README.md

 This chapter enables you to validate and sign your self-signed self-descriptions with a locally running Compliance Service instance.

-> **IMPORTANT**: Self-issued certificates which don't include a Gaia-X endorsed trust-anchor in their certificate-chain are **NOT** supported in production.
+> **IMPORTANT**: Self-issued certificates which don't include a Gaia-X endorsed trust-anchor in their certificate-chain are **NOT** supported for the use with https://compliance.gaia-x.eu.
 This guide is for local testing ONLY.
 It can be used to check the conformity of self-descriptions.

 > To simplify the local testing setup we will generate one certificate which will be used for both (signing your self-secription and signing in the name of your local compliance service).
 Usually these are seperated, but this allows you to skip locally hosting your `did.json` since we will use the one of the compliance service.